 They prefer warm, damp, and dark environments.
 This often includes woodpiles, leaf debris, mulch, dead trees, and in cavities beneath the bark of living trees.
 Palmetto trees are a favorite habitat, hence their nickname.

 It’s not common for palmetto bugs to invade homes, unlike the Big Three (American, Oriental, and German cockroaches).
 Instead, as with other wood roaches, the palmetto bug only invades when temperatures get too cold and will try to hide in damp, unused parts of the house, most notably the attic.

-What do Palmetto Bugs Eat?
+What Do Palmetto Bugs Eat?

 As a type of wood roach, the palmetto bug’s preferred diet is decaying wood, fungi, and the occasional insect.

-However, they are not above going after human food or products, such as paper (which is usually wood pulp or plant fibers), grease, pet food, leather, or rotting meat.
+However, they are not above going after human food or products, such as paper (which is usually wood pulp or plant fibers), grease, pet food, leather, or even rotting meat.

 Size and Lifespan